 Dr. Michael Sutton is a game-based learning author, educator, innovative researcher, and edupreneur.
 Many decades ago, Michael was an entrepreneur and then moved into corporate as a manager, CIO, and executive.
 Eventually, Michael was invited to achieve his PhD in Knowledge Management from McGill University in Montreal, Quebec, Canada, and graduated at the young age of 57, an exemplar of a lifelong learner.
 Michael has been an experiential learning educator at a wide range of universities and community colleges.
 Michael’s current focus is conveying emotional intelligence soft skills by using gamification, serious games, immersive learning environments, and simulations within both institutions of higher education and corporate training and development firms.
-In late 2019 Michael published and co-authored a significant contribution to the body of knowledge in education: Emotify!: The power of the human element in game-based learning, serious games and experiential education.
+In late 2019 Michael published and co-authored a significant contribution to the body of knowledge in education: Emotify!: The power of the human element in game-based learning, serious games and

 Dr. Hazel Tan

 Dr Hazel Tan is an academic at the Monash University and part of the Mathematics, Science and Technology Academic Community.
 Her areas of research and teaching interest are in secondary mathematics education, educational technology, and international comparative studies.
 Her research methodological expertise is in quantitative and mixed methods and her work on Facebook as a recruitment tool for research has gained academic interest.
 Before moving into academia Hazel worked as a senior secondary mathematics teacher and head of mathematics department, and as an educational technology officer for the Singaporean Ministry of Education.
 This prior experience provided a solid foundation for her current academic work.